pscadding/aos_sheets/README.md

 - sorting of units by type.
 - Battalions.
 - add icons for phases
-- add Command traits
-- add Artefacts of power
-- Add spell lores and general spells
 - Add number of abilities (eg x3) on phase unit table
 - Command ability table?
 - add ability phase used in, effect in.
+- add warning when units or abilities aren't found

 ## Available Scripts